Design Tips are series of ideas and tips that can help you make the most of templates.

 You have a set of Product Backlog Items or projects in a Project Portfolio and you want to prioritize them.

-Which prioritization framework should we use?
+Which prioritization template should we use?

 This depends on your primary area of emphasis.
-The following table should help
+The following table should help.

 What items should we include?